Foreign travel advice

 There is an underlying threat from terrorism.
 See Terrorism

 Be aware of pickpockets in city centres and tourist resorts especially in crowded areas like buses, trains and busy streets.
-Keep valuables in a hotel safe if possible.
+There has been an increase in burglaries from hotel rooms in Sunny Beach.
+Keep valuables in a safe.
 See Crime

 Be aware of prostitutes around Burgas and Sunny Beach.
 See Crime